sid-25L/POWER-BI-1/README.md

 Dataset: Forage(KPMG Virtual Internship)

+INSIGHTS:

-INSIGHTS:1.
-Purchase by Gender :- Data shows, on average female have more purchases compared to males.
+1. Purchase by Gender :- Data shows, on average female have more purchases compared to males.
 Females purchase 3% more than males

 2.Industry segment analysis :- The top 3 industry sectors brings the most profits are; Financial services, Manufacturing & Health.
 Financial services brings almost 2M of profit